Ridgefield/I-5 South Connector

 The existing interchange between I-5 and SR 502 was constructed by WSDOT in 2008.
 The City of Ridgefield and Clark County have had the potential for a connection from this interchange west and north to Ridgefield since 2007.

 In 2019, the City of Ridgefield received Washington State legislative funds to conduct a corridor study on the potential connection routes.
 In the Spring of 2021 the City partnered with a consultant to conduct this corridor study, including collecting public input through an online open house and property owner interviews.
+The planning study concluded with a report summarizing the assessment of the seven alternatives, and identified the need for additional state funding to move the project forward to the alternatives selection, environmental review and design stage.
 The results were presented to Ridgefield City Council and Clark County Council.

 Next Steps